MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 If you do not create an import workflow, then your connector will be operating in Export-only mode and cause the ECMA2Host to always issue **Create user** operations, even for existing users.
 This may lead to failures or duplicates when standard SAP BAPIs are used unless duplicates are handled by the export workflow.

-SAP ECC does not offer a built-in mechanism for reading changes made since the last read.
+SAP ECC doesn't offer a built-in mechanism for reading changes made since the last read.

-Therefore, we are implementing the Full Import workflow only.
+Therefore, we're implementing the Full Import workflow only.
 Should you need to implement Delta Imports for performance reasons, consult your SAP administrator for a list of BAPIs to be used and have them published as a SOAP webservice.
 Then implement the Delta Import workflow using the below described approach and a customData property that contains a timestamp of the previous successful run.

 SAP ECC offers several BAPI functions to get a list of users with their properties: